-Beginning in 1989, Exxon, Mobil, Chevron, Shell, and BP, were instrumental in the creation and operation of the Global Climate Coalition (GCC).132 Throughout the 1990s, the GCC lobbied aggressively against action on climate change, not only within the United States but also at the international level.
-In briefings provided to policymakers and reporters, the GCC routinely asserted that "[t]he role of greenhouse gases in climate change is not well understood."133 Internally, however, the GCC members acknowledged the reality of climate change, including the role of fossil fuels in climate impacts.134 A 17-page "primer on global climate change science"
+Beginning in 1989, Exxon, Mobil, Chevron, Shell, and BP, were instrumental in the creation and operation of the Global Climate Coalition (GCC).
+132 Throughout the 1990s, the GCC lobbied aggressively against action on climate change, not only within the United States but also at the international level.
+In briefings provided to policymakers and reporters, the GCC routinely asserted that "[t]he role of greenhouse gases in climate change is not well understood."133 Internally, however, the GCC members acknowledged the reality of climate change, including the role of fossil fuels in climate impacts.
+134 A 17-page "primer on global climate change science"

-distributed to GCC members acknowledged that, "The scientific basis for the Greenhouse Effect and the potential impact of human emissions of greenhouse gases such as CO_2 on climate is well established and cannot be denied."135
+distributed to GCC members acknowledged that, "The scientific basis for the Greenhouse Effect and the potential impact of human emissions of greenhouse gases such as CO2 on climate is well established and cannot be denied."

 Despite this internal acknowledgement, the industry fought to undermine the legitimacy of the Second Assessment of the Intergovernmental Panel on Climate Change, specifically its conclusion about the human contribution to warming.
-Naomi Oreskes and Erik Conway outline how Ben Santer, one of the authors of the IPCC's Second Assessment, became the target of a coordinated industry campaign after leading the IPCC scientific team in the cautiously worded groundbreaking conclusion that "[t]he balance of evidence suggests that there is a discernible human influence on global climate."136 While noted denialist Fred Singer attacked the scientific conclusions, lobbyists for API and others accused Santer of altering the report itself and suppressing dissent.137 The GCC, moreover, released a report accusing Santer and other IPCC scientists of revising the chapter, without authorization-despite the fact that the report hadn't yet been published.138 This strategy of attacking scientists individually-echoing the experience of Arie Haagen-Smit in the fight over smog-presaged future attacks on scientists, such as Michael E. Mann, the lead author of the third IPCC report.139
+Naomi Oreskes and Erik Conway outline how Ben Santer, one of the authors of the IPCC's Second Assessment, became the target of a coordinated industry campaign after leading the IPCC scientific team in the cautiously worded groundbreaking conclusion that "[t]he balance of evidence suggests that there is a discernible human influence on global climate."
+While noted denialist Fred Singer attacked the scientific conclusions, lobbyists for API and others accused Santer of altering the report itself and suppressing dissent.

 "Victory Will Be Achieved When ...

-Average citizens 'understand' (recognize) uncertainties in climate science; recognition of uncertainties becomes part of the 'conventional wisdom.""
+Average citizens 'understand'

+(recognize) uncertainties in climate

+science; recognition of uncertainties

+becomes part of the 'conventional

+wisdom.""